 During the summer after college, Tony worked as a White House intern in the Domestic Policy Council under President George W. Bush.
 The expertise and commitment to public service displayed by White House staff showed Tony how bright, motivated individuals can shape public policy and make a meaningful difference at the highest levels of government.

 After graduating from law school, Tony clerked for a judge on the Missouri Supreme Court.
-As a principled outsider, Tony understands the importance of limited government and the individual rights and liberties protected by the U.S. Constitution and Bill of Rights.
-He will be a consistent voice against government overreach in the State Senate.
+Tony understands the importance of limited government and the individual rights and liberties protected by the U.S. Constitution and Bill of Rights.
+He will be a consistent voice against government overreach in the senate.

 Tony and his wife are residents of Parkville.
 They are active members of the United Methodist Church of the Resurrection.
-Tony is a member of the Chamber of Commerce, National Rifle Association, and Federalist Society.
-In his spare time, Tony enjoys traveling, watching sports (particularly his Mizzou Tigers), and spending time outdoors with his wife and their dog.
+Tony is a member of the St. Joseph Chamber of Commerce, National Rifle Association, Kansas City Metropolitan Bar Association, and Federalist Society.
+In his spare time, Tony enjoys traveling, watching sports (particularly his Mizzou Tigers and Kansas City Chiefs), and spending time outdoors with his wife and their dog, Truman.